Updated July 30, 2021

 - Water damage

-Additionally, in order to benefit from this warranty, wearing must be through the wear layer to the point where the printed pattern is altered.
+Additionally, to benefit from this warranty, wearing must be through the wear layer to the point where the printed pattern is altered.
 Fading must be to the point where the flooring is completely discolored.
 Stains must be from normal household cleaning aids, chemicals, or routine maintenance.
 The warranty also covers water damage that affects the structural integrity of the flooring; however, it doesn’t cover flooding.

 The following are not covered by the LifeProof warranty: